mertkan-iscan/dynamicDeadlockDetector/README.md

 # dynamicDeadlockDetector
-Dyanamic deadlock detection with RAG and WFG cycle detection
+Dynamic deadlock detection with RAG and WFG cycle detection